Ryan-Amaral/super-gravity/README.md

 # super-gravity
 An experiment in Unity to create gravity effects like in Super Mario Galaxy and the real world.
 Performs efficiently by baking a gravity vector field in the world at the start of the level.
+Efficient as in time efficient (after baking), not very space efficient unfortunately.

 ## [Online Demo](https://ryan-amaral.github.io/super-gravity/)